cowboy2718/Hertzsprung-Russell/README.md

 ### Interactive HTML File

-For an interactive HTML file, contact the author at tonygojanovic@gmail.com
+For the complete interactive HTML file, contact the author at tonygojanovic@gmail.com

 ***